ThereforeCorporation/BCPartnerApp/README.md

 # How to contribute
 We would be happy if you want to contribute by adding additional samples or make our samples better.
-To contribure, please fork this repository and send a pull request of your changes.
+To contribute, please fork this repository and send a pull request of your changes.